 US DOD STIGs and SRRs and the Gold Disks

 DISA or Defense Information Systems Agency, part of the U.S. Department of Defense created a wide range of documents known as the "STIGs" — Security Technical Implementation Guide.
 These have described US DOD's view of best practices in the form of checklists.
-There are STIGs for operating systems, for example AIX 5.3, AIX 6.1, and Android 2.2 just within the As.
-And STIGs for network services: Apache 2.0, Apache 2.2, IIS 6.0, IIS 7.0, etc. And STIGs for use of biometrics, for instant messaging, for configuring Internet Explorer 10 and Google Chrome.
-Get them here: http://iase.disa.mil/stigs/
+There are STIGs for operating systems, for network services, for use of biometrics, for instant messaging, for configuring browsers, and more.
+You can download the STIG documents from DISA's site.STIG

 If you're in US DOD or a contractor to it, you will be regularly audited.
 If you convince the auditor that you're following the official checklist items, the audit will succeed quickly.
 If you don't follow a checklist item, that may be acceptable as long as you can provide an explanation of why you are doing that and what you are doing to provide the needed security in that area.

 If you are not connected to DOD, then the STIGs may seem somewhat paranoid and of little interest.
 But they do provide a good starting point for your policy.
 At the very least, they provide an organized set of concerns to be addressed in your policy.Linux STIG

 If you are in US DOD or are a contractor, it used to be that DISA would give you their "Gold Disk" and its SRR or the System Requirements Review checklist, and the associated scripts that you can run to automate the process.
-However, unless you are part of DOD or one of their contractors, you cannot download the SRR scripts.
-You can certainly use Google to locate what claim to be the SRR scripts for your operating system, but you can't tell if they really are the real ones or not.
+However, unless you are part of DOD or one of their contractors, you could not download the SRR scripts.
+You could certainly use Google to locate what claim to be the SRR scripts for your operating system, but you can't tell if they really are the real ones or not.